 In this function, diodes can short high-voltage spikes by diverting them to the ground to restrict them from ‘harming’ sensitive integrated circuits.
 Transient voltage suppressors are diodes designed for this function.

 Besides all the functions of diodes we mentioned earlier, these not-so-small-anymore electrical components have various applications in everyday living.
 Even the simplest devices apply diode technology in their design.

 In truth, almost all electrical circuits require diodes.
 Here are some examples of devices that use diodes.

 - Solar panels

 - AM/FM Radios

 - LED bulbs

 - Digital display boards

 As you can see, diodes are essential to any application.
-Therefore, diodes suppliers are equally crucial if you are looking to start a new project or application.
+Therefore, diode suppliers are equally crucial if you are looking to start a new project or application.

-In conclusion, BD Electronics is an official DIOTEC distributor.
+In conclusion, BD Electronics Ltd is an official Diotec distributor.
 You can contact us for more information about diodes and even send your application requirements.